zalando/postgres-operator/docs/reference/operator_parameters.md

   container, change the [operator deployment manually](../../manifests/postgres-operator.yaml#L20).
   The default is `false`.

+* **should_delete_unused_pvc**
+  Tells the operator to delete persistent volume claims of no longer running pods.
+That removes respective persistent volumes because operator configures them with the 'Delete' reclaim policy.
+Note operator deletes unused PVCs for clusters created both before and after this option is turned on.
+Deletion is not guaranteed: When it fails, operator retries at next Sync() event.
+  The default is `false`.

 ## Postgres users

 Parameters describing Postgres users.
 In a CRD-configuration, they are grouped